SEN1221TUD/Q2_2023/readme.md

 ## 1. Introduction

 Welcome to the repository for the SEN1221 course on Statistical Analysis of Choice Behaviour.
-This ReadMe file contains all the essential information and instructions for the course.
-Here, you will find materials for lab sessions 1, 2, and 3, along with their respective databases.
+Here, you will find notebooks for the lab sessions and the datasets.
 Please review the following information carefully.

 If you are not familiar with Python, we recommend completing lab session 0, which provides the necessary tools covered in a core Python course.
 This knowledge will enable you to follow lab sessions 1 to 3, covering topics such as data structures, utilising external libraries, data exploration, visualization, etc. Additionally, it will help you set up and become acquainted with the coding environment (see [this link] to prepare your environment).